hmcts/probate-back-office/README.md

 The tests are node.js and best run in vs code.
 A launch vs code configuration has been provided to run the yarn script test:fullfunctional (not to be confused with functional tests).

-The tests are currently (6/11/2020) take a long time to run - 30 mins or more, so if it looks like it's hung it may actually be running just fine, although a lot of this is that some tests are failing, and there are timeouts due to new fields being added in the dev code that are not catered for in the tests such as 'Is the language preference Welsh?'.

 To see if it's running ok, change config value TestShowBrowserWindow in config.js from false to true and the browser will show, allowing you to see what's going on.